Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Austin Wells will hit the field against MJ Melendez and the Kansas City Royals at Kauffman Stadium on Saturday, with the first pitch at 7:10 PM ET.
+The Kansas City Royals and Bobby Witt Jr. take the field in the final game of a three-game series against Aaron Judge and the New York Yankees on Sunday at Kauffman Stadium.

-The Yankees are -145 moneyline favorites in this matchup with the Royals (+120).
-The total is 9 runs for the game.
+The Yankees are listed as -160 moneyline favorites for this matchup against the Royals (+135).
+The total is 9 runs for the contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.